telefonicaid/perseo-fe/documentation/plain_rules.md

 -   actionType: optional, type of CB action: APPEND or UPDATE.
 By default is APPEND.
 -   trust: optional, trust token for getting an access token from Auth Server which can be used to get to a Context Broker behind a PEP.
--   filter: a NGSI filter.
+-   filter: optional, a NGSI filter.
+If provided then updateAction is done over result of query.

 NGSIv1 example: